Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-Popovers can only be while they are **attached** to another widget.
+Popovers can only be shown while they are **attached** to another widget.
 We use `Popover::attach_to` to specify this widget, while `Popover::set_child` chooses which widget to display inside the popover.
 Like `Window`, `Popover` always has exactly one child.

-Manually calling `popup` or `popdown` to show/hide the `Popover` can be a tedious process.
-Luckily, mousetrap offers a widget that fully automates this process for us.
+Manually calling `popup` or `popdown` to show / hide the `Popover` can be finnicky.
+To address this, mousetrap offers a widget that fully automates this process for us.

 ## PopoverButton

-Like `Button`, `PopoverButton` has a single child, can be circular, and has the `activate` signals. `PopoverButton`s purpose is usually to simply show or hide a `Popover`.
+Like `Button`, `PopoverButton` has a single child, can be circular, and has the `activate` signals.
+Instead of triggering behavior, `PopoverButton`s purpose is to reveal and hide a `Popover`.

 We first create the `Popover`, then connect it to the button using `PopoverButton::set_popover`.
-We do not use `Popover::attach_to`.

 ```cpp
 auto popover = Popover();